Password correct. Please wait...

 The user data collected by technically necessary cookies are not used to create user profiles.

-The use of analytics cookies is for the purpose of improving the quality of our website and its content.
-Through the analytics cookies we learn how the website is used and can continuously optimize our offerings.
+The use of analytics cookies is intended to improve the quality of our website and its content.
+Through analytics cookies we learn how the website is used and can continuously optimize our offering.

-Cookies are stored on the user's computer and transmitted by it to our site.
+Cookies are stored on the user's device and transmitted to our site by the user.
 Therefore, as a user you also have full control over the use of cookies.
 By changing the settings in your web browser you can disable or restrict the storage of cookies.
-Cookies already stored can be deleted at any time.
+Already stored cookies can be deleted at any time.
 This can also be done automatically.
-If cookies are disabled for our website, it may no longer be possible to use all functions of the website in full.
+If cookies are disabled for our website, it may no longer be possible to use all functions of the website fully.

 V. Newsletter